 Posted in: Uncategorized

-Episode 52: Christopher Columbus & The Indians of God!
+Throwback Thursday: The Indians of God!

 Christopher Columbus & The Indians of God!

-It has often been claimed that Christopher Columbus did not refer to the Indigenous people of the Americas as "Indians" because he thought he landed in India, but because he thought that they were "gente in Dios." or "people in God."
+It has often been claimed that Christopher Columbus did not refer to the Indigenous people of the Americas as "Indians" because he thought he landed in India, but because he thought that they were "gente in Dios," or "people in God."
 But is this actually true? and what is the source of this controversial claim?

 Your hosts: